harshkushwaha7x/DSA/README.md

 - Comprehensive, progressive step-based DSA coverage
 - Ideal for technical interview prep and computer science exams
 - LeetCode/GeeksforGeeks/GFG/FAANG-style solutions
-- Code and logic explained; modular for reference
+- Clean, modular, and well-explained code for easy reference
 - Easy to extend or review any topic

 ---